ColdForge/icebox/README.md

 # Icebox Mobile

- Icebox also has a mobile application developed in React-Native to increase usability in the kitchen environment following a grocery run or in cooking preparation.
+ Icebox also has a mobile application developed in React-Native to allow users to take their icebox with them while shopping and to increase usability in the kitchen environment following a grocery run.
 * [Icebox Mobile App](https://github.com/ColdForge/icebox-native)